Frantz Fanon: World War II

-In August 1944, he departed on another troopship from Oran to France as part of Operation Dragoon, the Allied invasion of German-occupied Provence.
-After the US VI Corps secured a beachhead, Fanon's unit came ashore at Saint-Tropez and advanced inland.
-He participated in several engagements near Montbéliard, Doubs and was seriously wounded by shrapnel, which resulted in him being hospitalized for two months.
-Fanon was awarded a Croix de Guerre by Colonel Raoul Salan for his actions in battle, and in early 1945 rejoined his unit and fought in the Battle of Alsace.
+In August 1944, Fanon embarked on another troopship at Oran to participate in Operation Dragoon, the Allied invasion of German-occupied Provence.
+After the American VI Corps secured a beachhead, Fanon's unit came ashore at Saint-Tropez and advanced inland.
+In Doubs, he participated in several engagements near Montbéliard and was seriously wounded by shrapnel, which resulted in him being hospitalized for two months.
+Fanon was awarded a Croix de Guerre by Colonel Raoul Salan for his military service.
+In early 1945, he rejoined his unit and fought in the Battle of Alsace.

 After German forces had been pushed out of France and Allied troops crossed the Rhine into Germany, Fanon and his fellow black troops were removed from their formations and sent southwards to Toulon as part of de Gaulle's policy of removing non-white soldiers from the French army.
-He was subsequently transferred to Normandy to await repatriation.
+Fanon was transferred to Normandy to await repatriation to the West Indies.

 Although Fanon had been initially eager to participate in the Allied war effort, the racism he witnessed during the war disillusioned him.
 Fanon wrote to his brother Joby from Europe that "I've been deceived, and I am paying for my mistakes...
 I'm sick of it all."
-In the fall of 1945, a newly-discharged Fanon returned to Martinique, where he focused on completing his secondary education.
-Césaire, by now a friend and mentor of his, ran on the French Communist Party ticket as a delegate from Martinique to the first National Assembly of the French Fourth Republic, and Fanon worked for his campaign.
-Staying in Martinique long enough to complete his baccalauréat, Fanon proceeded to return to France, where he intended to study medicine and psychiatry.
+In the fall of 1945, a newly-discharged Fanon returned to Martinique, where he focused on completing his baccalauréat in philosophy at the prestigious Lycée Schœlcher in Fort-de-France.
+During this time, he campaigned for Aimé Césaire - one of the founders of Négritude and a teacher at the Lycée - who was running to become Martinique's deputy to the first National Assembly of the French Fourth Republic.
+Though Césaire never taught Fanon directly, his writings had a profound impact on Fanon's thought.
+Staying in Martinique long enough to finish his baccalauréat, Fanon returned to Metropolitan France in 1946 to study medicine.